urbanopt/urbanopt-cli/docs/source/hpxml_to_openstudio.rst

 - ``CollectorTilt``
 - ``CollectorRatedOpticalEfficiency``: FRTA (y-intercept); see Directory of SRCC OG-100 Certified Solar Collector Ratings
 - ``CollectorRatedThermalLosses``: FRUL (slope, in units of Btu/hr-ft²-R); see Directory of SRCC OG-100 Certified Solar Collector Ratings
 - ``StorageVolume``: Optional.
-If not provided, the default value in gallons will be calculated using the following equation
+If not provided, the default value in gallons will be calculated as 1.5 * CollectorArea

-  .. math:: StorageVolume = 1.5 \cdot CollectorArea

 - ``ConnectedTo``: Must point to a ``WaterHeatingSystem``.
 The connected water heater cannot be of type space-heating boiler or attached to a desuperheater.